johntam718/node-mysql2-helper/README.md

 ### 1. Using DatabaseManagement to Connect to the Database

-Developers who use the `DatabaseManagement` class to connect to the database can refer to the [Quick Start](#quick-start) example.
+Connect database by `DatabaseManagement` class can refer to the [Quick Start](#quick-start) example.
 This method involves connecting to multiple databases using the `DatabaseManagement` class and then retrieving instances to create table models.

 ### 2. Using the TableModel Class Directly